Andrea-de-Varda/iconicity-datadriven/README.md

 - The R file ``lmer_models.R`` analyzes the similarity of word sounds and natural sounds, testing whether matching pairs have higher similarity.
 - The R file ``predict_icoratings.R`` filts a series of linear regression models to predict human iconicity judgements on the basis of the similarity between word and natural sound vectors.

+### Data and pre-computed metrics
+Unfortunately, due to copyright restrictions we are unable to release the raw sound data we employed in our analyses, as the different sound files are protected by different copyright restrictions.
+We release however aggregated data from the two networks (VGGish and SpeechVGG), and the final inconicity measurements that we obtained with our procedure.

 A dataframe reporting the iconicity scores obtained with our experiments, as well as the human ratings employed for the validation (Winter et al., [2017](https://www.researchgate.net/publication/318364562_Which_words_are_most_iconic_Iconicity_in_English_sensory_words), [2022](https://osf.io/qvw6u/)), are reported in the folder **additional-data**.

 Our analyses are based on two pre-trained convolutional neural networks, that are publicly available :

 - [SpeechVGG](https://github.com/bepierre/SpeechVGG)
 - [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) (although we employed the tf-hub release, see ``VGGish_iconicity_sound.py``)

+We also use the sensory norms released by [Lynott et al. (2019)](https://link.springer.com/article/10.3758/s13428-019-01316-z) (remember to provide the correct path to the norms in the Python scripts).